AndreaAlarconValdes/wedding/README.md

 > Project in progress — *Coming soon...*

-This is a **fictional wedding website**, created as a personal or portfolio project.
+This is a **fictional wedding website**, created as a personal and portfolio project.
 The site showcases a sample wedding with multiple sections typically found in real wedding sites, such as event details, RSVP, and photo galleries.

 ## 🌟 Features